SixArm/mast-cell-help/topics/desloratadine/index.md

 # Desloratadine

 Desloratadine is a second-generation antihistamine medication used primarily for the treatment of allergic conditions such as allergic rhinitis (hay fever) and chronic idiopathic urticaria (hives).
 It provides rapid and long-lasting relief of symptoms with once-daily dosing, making it a convenient option.
+Brand name: Clarinex.

 **Key points**: